 Because you know what’s in your bank and that’s all that matters.

 Know what’s in your relational bank.
 You’ve got zillions.

 Holidays are tough because they trigger assessment – we get forced into having to assess and then cover up/compensate for/eat/lie/drink away the why’s of our relational, physical, financial, and emotional failures.

 No matter what relational situation you’re in or not in, there are all these expectations around Valentine’s day.
-It never plays out exactly the way we hope and we’re left feeling inadequate all around.
+It never plays out exactly the way we hope and we’re left feeling defective all around.

 The only inadequacy repellant that will ever work is not validation seeking, drunk dialing, f*ck buddy-ing, one more chance-ing, red flag ignoring, or being everyone’s bff.
 It’s self-love.

 Self-love is to inadequacy as boiling water is to an ice cube.